tomaskrupka/Gripper/docs/about.md

 Gripper enables straightforward implementation of any CDP command sequence by providing a full, type-safe access to the CDP endpoint of the hooked browser.

-Furthermore, Gripper provides own APIs with an out-of-the-box implementation of the most common pain points:
+Furthermore, Gripper provides own APIs targetting the most common pain points:

 1. Problems related to the automation of Single Page Applications.
 2. Reliable, distributed deployment of the resulting agent.